 Whether it's due to allergies, sensitive skin, or is simply a personal choice, there are plenty of reasons some people avoid traditional acne treatments like drying lotions, medicated ointments, and masks.
-The best essential oils for pimples, however, can fight off blemishes just as well — and without the addition of questionable and potentially irritating ingredients, at that.
+The best essential oils for pimples offer a natural alternative to spot treatments that often contain harsh chemicals.
+Essential oils boast powerful, naturally therapeutic properties and can be applied topically.

 "Pimples are a type of breakout characterized by excessive oil, overgrowth of bacteria, and buildup of dead skin cells.
 This leads to inflammation, redness, and can progress to pustules or papules," Lindsey Elmore, PharmD, BCPS told Bustle in an interview.
 For this reason, she recommends that when looking for essential oils to treat pimples, you "consider oils that can kill bacteria, have an exfoliant effect, and can calm inflammation."

 When you're choosing an essential oil to fight a blemish, you'll need to think about what kind of pimple you're trying to treat.
 A picked or scabbed pimple could benefit an oil with calming properties, while a stubborn cyst that needs to be brought to a head might benefit most from something stimulating — though esthetician Elina Fedotova told Bustle that she cautions against applying essential oils to the skin without mixing them with a carrier oil.
 "You should never apply any essential oils straight without diluting," she says, though she cites tea tree oil as the one exception.

 While some essential oils might be harmless or even helpful for many people, there's always the possibility that you might experience a negative reaction.
 Both Fedotova and Elmore recommend testing an essential oil (diluted) on your forearm before applying to your face.
 Observe it for a minimum of 30 minutes, though Fedotova suggests waiting a full 48 hours to be safe.